rudijs/koa-jsonapi-headers/README.md

     app.use(koaJsonApiHeaders());

-If you have an API endpoint you wish to not use JSON API headers for you can add jsonapi=false to the URL query string.
+If you have an API endpoint you wish to not use JSON API headers for you can add jsonapiexclude=true to the URL query string.

+If the URL query string key 'jsonapiexclude' exists (any value) the JSON API headers validation will be skipped.

 ## Tests with code coverage report in `test/coverage`